MindscapeHQ/raygun4java/README.md

 Raygun4Java reads the version of your application from your manifest.mf file in the calling package.
 It first attempts to read this from Specification-Version, then Implementation-Version if the first doesn't exist.

-In 1.2.6, a SetVersion(string) method was added to manually specify this version (for instance during testing).
+A SetVersion(string) method is also available to manually specify this version (for instance during testing).
 It is expected to be in the format X.X.X.X, where X is a positive integer.

 ## Troubleshooting